 Manufacturer: Brilliant AG, Brilliantstraße 1, D-27442 Gnarrenburg, Germany.

-These lamps were produced by Brilliant Leuchten, but they were also sold by the Spanish Fase and Belgian Massive.
+These lamps were produced by Brilliant Leuchten, but they were also sold by the Spanish Fase and the Belgian Massive.

 Brilliant AG was founded in 1951 as Brillantglashütte oHG / Lippold and Tschammer in Gnarrenburg, Germany as a glass making company.
 In 1953, the glass-works started to produce bar pendant bowls out of glass.
 These lamp fittings were the first step towards the exclusive production of lighting fixtures.